basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 * **ring_creation_size**
     The number of partitions the Riak ring will have.  (default: `64`)

     This value is used to create a Riak node's initial ring when it is started.
 All nodes destined to be part of the same cluster must be started with the same ring_creation_size prior to joining them together.
-As nodes are joined together to form a cluster, the number of partitions specified by ring_creation_size are shared across them.
+As nodes are joined together to form a cluster, the number of partitions specified by ring_creation_size are divided amongst them.
 This value is not used again unless the ring directory of the Riak node is deleted and the node is restarted.

     Selecting a ring_creation_size is dependent on the number of nodes in the cluster and future growth plans.
 The most commonly used ring sizes are 128 for clusters ranging from 5-10 nodes, and 256 for clusters ranging from 10-15 nodes.